 When thinking about a career Tim pondered going to the University of Oregon and pursuing a business degree.
-But then he had moment of “clarity or insanity” as he recalls based on a conversation with his grandfather who convinced him to move to the Napa Valley.
+But then he had moment of “clarity or insanity” as he recalls based on a conversation with his grandfather who convinced him to move to Napa Valley.
 Tim did so in 2000, living on his grandfather’s ranch.
 Eventually he went to UC Davis and graduated with a degree in Viticulture and Enology.
-Through his familiarity with Chiles Valley he took a job at Green & Red – helping make their Zinfandel followed by several years as a winemaker at Quixote Winery.
+Through his familiarity with Chiles Valley, he took a job at Green & Red, helping make their Zinfandel followed by several years as a winemaker at Quixote Winery.

-His early career in the Napa Valley helped shape his winemaking philosophy.
+His early career in Napa Valley helped shape his winemaking philosophy.
 The focus of Leaf and Vine is on single vineyard, single varietal wines.
-In the winery, his style is fairly minimalist – fermenting with non inoculated yeasts (indigenous) and bottling the wines unfined and unfiltered.
+In the winery, his style is fairly minimalist – fermenting with non-inoculated yeasts (indigenous) and bottling the wines unfined and unfiltered.
 He tends to age his wines up to 30 months in barrel and then another year in bottle before releasing.

-Tim says, “I make wines that the grapes give me” – he does not try to manipulate the fruit or ‘go backwards’ once the grapes are in the winery.
+Tim says, “I make wines that the grapes give me” and he does not try to manipulate the fruit or ‘go backwards’ once the grapes are in the winery.

-Leaf & Vine produces one of the most interesting and unique Chardonnays in all of the Napa Valley.
-Tim sources this variety from the 4 generation family owned Thomson Vineyard in Napa’s Carneros district (a family that began farming here in 1938).
+On occasion, as one has to balance the economics of doing so, Leaf & Vine produces some one-off, unique and highly intriguing wines.
+One year Tim produced one of the most interesting and unique Chardonnays in all of Napa Valley.
+He sourced this variety from the 4-generation family-owned Thomson Vineyard in Napa’s Carneros district (a family that began farming here in 1938).
 Post primary fermentation this wine is aged in a variety of ways including in neutral French oak (with infrequent battonage) and in stainless steel drums.

 The 2014 Leaf & Vine Carneros Chardonnay is golden yellow in the glass.
-From the bouquet, one quickly recognizes this is a unique for Napa chardonnay.
-Distinctive, presumably one could quickly pick this out of a lineup of traditionally made Napa Chardonnays.
-Shows aromas of hazelnut, browned sugar, cooked pear, kumquat/orange peel, dessert spices and tropical fruit.
+From the bouquet, one quickly recognizes this is a unique Napa Valley Chardonnay.
+Certainly distinctive, presumably one could quickly pick this out of a lineup of traditionally made Napa Valley Chardonnays.
+This bottling shows aromas of hazelnut, browned sugar, cooked pear, kumquat/orange peel, dessert spices and tropical fruit.
 A pleasing roundness is immediately noticeable on the palate.
-Shows intense flavor and character complemented nicely with acidity – especially noticeable on the finish.
-The intensity and flavor of the fruit may trick you into thinking this wine has some residual sugar, but in reality there was none left after fermentation.
+Shows intense flavor and character complemented nicely with acidity which is especially noticeable on the finish.
+The intensity and flavor of the fruit may trick one into thinking this wine has some residual sugar, but in reality, there was none left after fermentation.
 This is a highly unique Chardonnay worth seeking out.

 The 2013 Leaf & Vine Napa Valley Merlot is from Napa’s least known appellation and one we rarely see wines from – Wild Horse Valley.
 Along with Carneros, it is one of Napa’s only two sub appellations to encompass part of two counties, Carneros in both Napa and Sonoma and Wild Horse Valley in both Napa and Solano County.
-This wine is highly aromatic showing bright fruit – with notes of red cherry, dust and mocha.
-Very approachable, shows a red core of fruit across the palate.
+This wine is highly aromatic showing bright fruit with notes of red cherry, dust and mocha.
+It is very approachable and shows a red core of fruit across the palate.
 Well integrated tannins anchor a long finish.

 The 2013 Leaf & Vine Zinfandel offers sweet aromas of raspberry and cherry liqueur with a kiss of toasted oak influence including notes of mocha.
 It is ripe yet retains noticeable acidity.
 Somewhat tight tannins linger for quite some time.

-Based on vineyard sources, Leaf & Vine also produces other wines from the Napa Valley including an Atlas Peak Cabernet Sauvignon.
-Sometimes when special vineyard soures become available for whatever reason (located through Tim’s stong Napa winemaking network of friends), he will make one off wines such as an Oakville Cabernet and a sparkling wine, also from an Oakville.
+Based on vineyard sources, Leaf & Vine also produces other wines from Napa Valley including an Atlas Peak Cabernet Sauvignon.
+Sometimes when special vineyard sources become available for whatever reason (located through Tim’s strong Napa winemaking network of friends), he will make one off wines such as an Oakville Cabernet and a sparkling wine, also from an Oakville.

-In May 2018, Leaf and Vine partnered with two of Tim’s winemaker friends, Jason Holman of Holman Cellars and Kevin Cadle of Cadle Wines to open Rebel Vintners – a spacious and inviting tasting room located on the corner of Coombs and 1st Street in downtown Napa.
-Visitors can stop by without needing an appointment and taste at the bar or choose one of the sit down options (tables).
-With a commercial kitchen on site and a strategic partnership with locally based Monday Bakery – they offer guests the options to taste with small bites, charcuterie and cheese plates and various baked goods.
+In May 2018, Leaf and Vine partnered with two of Tim’s winemaker friends, Jason Holman of Holman Cellars and Kevin Cadle of Cadle Wines to open Rebel Vintners, a spacious and inviting tasting room located on the corner of Coombs and 1st Street in downtown Napa.
+Visitors can stop by without needing an appointment and taste at the bar or choose one of the sit-down options (tables).
+The vibe here is inviting with conversation easily flowing between those pouring the wines and those enjoying them.
+Tim is often here behind the counter.
+With a commercial kitchen on site and a strategic partnership with locally based Monday Bakery, they offer guests the options to taste with small bites, charcuterie and cheese plates and various baked goods.